Symplectic conjectures for sums of divisor functions and explorations of an orthogonal regime: Introduction

+without the absolute value.
+This is analogous to the study of moments of $L$-functions versus the Riemann zeta function.
+In the Riemann zeta function case, which has unitary symmetry, one considers the $2k$th moments of the absolute value, since the $k$th moments without the absolute value are highly oscillatory.
+However, in the $L$-functions cases with symplectic or ortogonal symmetry, it is possible to study the $k$th moments without taking absolute values.
+We keep the absolute values in this article to better compare with the original number theoretic questions.

 While the methods in this article are quite close to the ones employed in \cite{KR3}, they are technically more involved.
 One central difference is that in the context of random matrix theory, it is much less natural to consider integrals of squares of functions in the symplectic and orthogonal cases than it is in the unitary case, where the eigenvalues are complex and the square of the absolute value is essentially unavoidable.
 However, the problems that we consider are the variances of various arithmetic functions, so the squares in the integral are inherent to our setting.
 The presence of the square brings considerable difficulty in the study of $\gamma_{d_k,2}$ both in the symplectic and the orthogonal cases.
 The symmetric function theory in the unitary case considered in \cite{KR3} requires the consideration of semi-standard Young tableaux arising from a single rectangular Ferrer diagram, while here we must consider a sum including more general shapes.
 The orthogonal case is particularly more involved, and it requires developing machinery for $\mathrm{O}(2N+1)$ which we have not found in the literature.
 Also, at the level of the complex integrals we find considerable challenges, again coming from the square introduced in the symplectic and orthogonal cases.
-Finally, the different and less standard settings mean that considerable work remains to understand the arithmetic coefficients arising in the conjectures in the number field setting.